What to do after buying a lot of land

 - The distance from the nearest power pole to the house.

 - How many new power poles needed to be added.

 - Whether or not a transformer is required.

 Tim Turner with Turner & Sons Homes in Oklahoma notes, “When it’s all said and done, we’ve seen costs of the installation of new electric service cost anywhere from free, to a few hundred dollars, to several thousand dollars,” he says.

 If your property will need a septic tank, contact the local building department to find out what is required for obtaining a septic permit.
 Most health departments require a percolation test conducted and signed by a professional septic company.

 Consult a Builder

-Do the research to find a reputable builder with experience in the area and type of home you want to build.
-Engaging them early in the process can potentially save you time and money, as the builder will be able to point out potential issues and workarounds.
+Take your time to conduct the research to find a reputable builder with experience in your area and the type of home you want to build.
+It’s important that you engage with the builder early in the process as this can potentially save you time and money, as the builder will be able to point out potential issues and workarounds.